TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-displaying-data-questions-about-workbook-customization.md

 # How can you customize workbooks

-If you need help customizing your workbooks, see [How to query logs from Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search) for information about:
+If you need help customizing your workbooks, see [How to query logs from Azure Monitor for VMs](https://docs.microsoft.com/azure/azure-monitor/insights/vminsights-log-search).

 ## **Recommended Documents**